 Students in HESD continue to make progress toward achieving proficiency on the State academic standards.
-On the 2019 school dashboard, All Students "Maintained" in ELA and math.
+On the 2019 school dashboard, All Students "Maintained" in ELA (per CDE Data Quest: 45.03% proficient) and math (per CDE Data Quest: 38.03% proficient).

-Although test scores from the 2021 CAASPP indicate that many students have experienced learning loss due the the school closures from the COVID-19 pandemic, the district will maintain and build on students' academic success by providing smaller class sizes, eliminating combination classes, and providing a robust summer and after-school instructional programs going forward.
+Although test scores from the 2021 CAASPP indicate that many students have experienced learning loss due to school closures from the COVID-19 pandemic (2021 per CDE Data Quest, Math 25.74% proficient, ELA 39.22% proficient), the district will maintain and build on students' academic success by providing smaller class sizes, eliminating combination classes, and providing a robust summer and after-school instructional programs going forward.